 Radio Freefall is author Matthew Jarpe’s first novel, though you would be hard pressed to tell.
 Set in the near future, Radio Freefall tells the story of aging rocker Aqualung (yes, from the Jethro Tull song) as he gets caught up in a web of AI, artificial life forms, global unification and revolution.
 Jarpe has mixed Stephenson’s knack for creating unusual yet accessible settings with Vinge’s rigid extrapolation of technology and topped it off with an interesting protagonist to create a very entertaining read that also touches on some interesting technological questions.

-Jarpe’s setting is a near future Earth on the brink of global unification where the ‘government’ will be run by WebCense, an almost all powerful technology corporation controlled by Walter Cheeseman.
+Jarpe’s setting is a near future Earth on the brink of global unification where the ‘government’ will be run by WebCense, an almost all-powerful technology corporation controlled by Walter Cheeseman.
 Cheeseman is what you would get if you took all the Digg and Slashdot anti-Bill Gates sentiment and upped the level to 11.
-He is monomaniacly dedicated to ruling over the world and will stop at nothing to achieve that goal.
-Arrayed against him is Aqualung, an aging rocker with a mysterious past who holds the key to stopping Cheeseman, and Quin Taber, a one time employee of WebCense who has illegally created an A.I. called Molly to help him get his revenge on Cheeseman.
+He is monomaniacally dedicated to ruling over the world and will stop at nothing to achieve that goal.
+Arrayed against him is Aqualung, an aging rocker with a mysterious past who holds the key to stopping Cheeseman, and Quin Taber, a one-time employee of WebCense who has illegally created an A.I. called Molly to help him get his revenge on Cheeseman.
 Add to this mix an anti-globalization sentiment, and the recipe for a revolution is in the offing.

-But those issue don’t really detract too much from what is not only a great first novel, but also an immensely enjoyable story.
+But those issues don’t really detract too much from what is not only a great first novel but also an immensely enjoyable story.
 If you like near future Earth stories, Radio Freefall should be on your reading list.